 DECISION SUPPORT TOOL: Features to Consider in Determining if a Clinical Trial is Phase II or Phase III

 This document is the result of a working group led by the Office of Behavioral and Social Sciences Research, with participants from other Institutes, Centers, and Offices.
 It is a designed to be a resource to help investigators, program officers, and reviewers determine if a behavioral or social science study is better characterized as a Phase II or a Phase III clinical trial.
 Distinguishing earlier phases of clinical trials (Phase 0 or I) is not usually difficult but distinguishing between a Phase II and III study can be more challenging, particularly for non-drug trials.
 Being thoughtful about this distinction is important for a variety of reasons, not least of which is that a Phase III designation for an NIH funded clinical trial generally requires following additional policies and practices beyond those that already apply to Phase II clinical trials, such as the requirement for valid analysis and for a Data and Safety Monitoring Board (DSMB).
-Data and safety monitoring are required for all clinical trials but for a Phase III trial, the constitution of a board is required.

 Good Clinical Practice for Social and Behavioral Research eLearning Course